oVirt/ovirt-site/source/feature/detailed-host-network-qos.html.md

 The disadvantage of the first alternative is that the Network QoS widget is quite big and might not fit well in that small dialog, while the disadvantage of the second alternative is that we would end up with 3 dialogs layered on top of another (which as I recall is unprecedented in oVirt).
 The best solution might be to go with the first alternative, and place the entire QoS configuration in a dedicated tab in the dialog.

-The following in an out-of-date screenshot of how the "Edit Host Network" dialog might look with a Network QoS widget for creating unnamed QoS entities (that could not be shared between different networks on different interfaces, as discussed earlier):
+The following out-of-date screenshot of how the "Edit Host Network" dialog might look with a Network QoS widget for creating unnamed QoS entities (that could not be shared between different networks on different interfaces, as discussed earlier):

 ![](Ledit_network.png "Ledit_network.png")